alberti42/alberti42.github.io/about.markdown

 order: 2
 ---

-I am quantum physicist and I like in my free time to develop software.
+I am a quantum physicist and I like in my free time to develop software.
 Many of the apps and utilities posted on this site have been developed to make my workflow more enjoyable.